 - Lead Acid.

 For long-term planning, Nickel-iron batteries are the most suitable, as they cost the least.
-However, you will have to maintain these types of batteries with regular inspection and monitoring.
+However, you will have to maintain the batteries with regular inspection and monitoring.

-Lithium-iron is also a viable option.
-Although it is slightly higher in price than Nickel-iron, its long term savings are as good.
+Lithium-ion is also a viable option.
+Although it is slightly higher in price than Nickel-iron, its long-term savings are as good.
 More importantly, there is no maintenance required at all.

 Performance and Life Cycle